Measurement of $CP$ asymmetry in $B_s^0 \to D_s^{\mp} K^{\pm}$ decays: Systematic uncertainties

 \section{Systematic uncertainties}

 Systematic uncertainties are evaluated due to various factors such as the modelling of the invariant-mass fit, fixed parameters in the decay-time fit, namely those in Eq.~\ref{eq:decay-fit-inputs}, and the limited knowledge of the decay-time resolution and acceptance.
 Additionally, the effect of ignoring correlations among observables is assessed.
-Table~\ref{tab:TotalSystErrSfit} summarises the various contributions to the systematic uncertainty, which are described below.
+Table~\ref{tab:TotalSystErrSfit} summarises the various contributions to the systematic uncertainty, expressed as fractions of the corresponding statistical uncertainties.
+These contributions are detailed below, with the relevant paragraphs beginning with the corresponding source in bold as listed in Table~\ref{tab:TotalSystErrSfit} for clarity.
+The total systematic correlation matrix, reported in Table~\ref{tab:TotalSystCorSfit}, is obtained by adding the covariance matrices corresponding to each source.

-The systematic uncertainty due to fixed parameters in the invariant-mass fit is determined by repeating fits to the data, in which the fixed parameters for signal and background shapes are varied by $\pm1$ standard deviation.
+\textbf{Invariant-mass fit} $\:$ The systematic uncertainty due to fixed parameters in the invariant-mass fit is determined by repeating fits to the data, in which the fixed parameters for signal and background shapes are varied by $\pm1$ standard deviation.
 Additionally, fixed background yields and relative fractions among background components are varied.
 For each parameter, the average difference of the \CP observables between the baseline and the modified fit is taken as the systematic uncertainty.
 After evaluating single contributions, all sources are added in quadrature.

-The flavour-tagging parameters are constrained to the values found in the \BsDsPi decay-time fit.
+\textbf{Flavour tagging} $\:$ The flavour-tagging parameters are constrained to the values found in the \BsDsPi decay-time fit.
 Systematic uncertainties are assigned by performing a single \BsDsK decay-time fit, where the uncertainties on the flavour-tagging parameters are enlarged to account for their systematic effects.
 This fit accounts for both the variation of the fit strategy used in the \BsDsPi data fit, as described in Ref.~\cite{LHCb-PAPER-2021-005}, and the portability of the flavour-tagging calibration to \BsDsK decays, studied in simulation.
 This alternative decay-time fit is compared to the baseline fit and the difference in the results is assigned as a systematic uncertainty.

 The remaining sources of systematic uncertainty are evaluated using pseudoexperiments, where each sample is generated according to the baseline results of the invariant-mass fit and, for the signal component, of the decay-time fit.
 The decay-time distributions of the backgrounds are generated to resemble the properties observed in data or found in simulation.
 The pseudoexperiments are processed using the same fit procedure as the data.
 To assess the systematic uncertainty, the parameter in question, considered for the systematic effect, is varied within its uncertainty.
 The values obtained from the baseline fit are compared to the values from the fits with the modified model.
 A distribution of the resulting differences is formed, taking into account the correlations between the baseline and modified pseudoexperiments.
 The systematic uncertainty is assigned as the mean and width of this distribution added in quadrature.